 5 Tips for Setting New Years Spending Resolutions

-The Christmas tree has been taken down, the champagne has been finished off, your guests have gone home and 2016 has arrived.
+The Christmas tree has been taken down, the champagne has been finished off, your guests have gone home and the start of a new year has arrived.
 For many people, the start of a new year is a reality check.
 You can certainly be forgiven for being reluctant to let go of the thrill and excitement of the holidays, but that excitement is no excuse to fall back into old, harmful financial habits.
-Why not make 2016 the year you finally get out of debt, or at least get on the path to achieving financial freedom?
+Why not make this year the time where you can finally be free of debt, or at least start down the path towards debt relief?
 Here’s how you can get started:

 - Set a budget.
 This probably seems like obvious advice, but successful entrepreneurs and multi-millionaires swear by it.
 Budgeting is important because, whether you’re struggling to pay your bills or you have money to spare, it helps ensure that you always have a little extra to dip into if times get tough.